wasiqurzaman/JavaScript/Readme.md

     <script defer src="./index.js"></script>
 ```

-If we the _async_ or the _defer_ attribute then the script file will be downloaded asynchronously.
+If we add the _async_ or the _defer_ attribute then the script file will be downloaded asynchronously.
 We'll discuss this in details later.

 ### Value and Variables